 Congratulations to all the winners, and we would also like to thank everyone who entered.
 If your work was not chosen this year – please try again in 2018!

-The judge will be Maria McCann, author of As Meat Loves Salt which was an Economist Book of the Year.
+The judge was Maria McCann, author of As Meat Loves Salt which was an Economist Book of the Year.
 Maria also wrote The Wilding which was longlisted for the Orange Prize and was a Richard and Judy Book Club choice.
 Her most recent novel Ace, King, Knave was equally well received.
 She has also contributed to various anthologies, most recently to Why Willows Weep and Beacons.

-Steve Voake will judge this category.
+Steve Voake judged this category.
 His award-winning novels for young adults include The Dreamwalker’s Child, The Starlight Conspiracy and Blood Hunters.
 He has also written the Daisy Dawson and Hooey Higgins series for younger readers and Insect Detective, a non-fiction picture book.
 A senior lecturer in creative writing at Bath Spa University and a tutor for the Arvon Foundation, Steve regularly runs writing workshops for gifted and talented children as well as providing talks and creative writing workshops in schools across the country.

 Terms and Conditions

-For full terms and conditions click HERE
+For full terms and conditions of WFL competitions, click HERE